Dance, sing, and more with all the best Switch music games

 Best Switch music games

-Whether you want to work up a sweat or just want a good rhythm without getting off the couch, these games have you covered!
+Whether you want to work up a sweat or just want a good rhythm without getting off the couch, these Nintendo Switch games have you covered!

 If you want a musically inclined adventure game, Cadence of Hyrule is a great place to start, but if you just want to beat a drum without committing to an entire storyline, Taiko Mode in Taiko no Tatsujin Rhythmic Adventure Pack is the way to go.

-If you're looking for a musical workout, it'll be between Just Dance 2021 and Fitness Boxing 2.
+If you're looking for a musical workout, Just Dance 2022 gives you a wide variety of songs, including workout songs and a Sweat Mode.
 Get up and shake it or just crank up the volume — either way, these are the best Switch music games!

 We may earn a commission for purchases using our links.
 Learn more.